RadhikaKulkarni21/RadhikaKulkarni21/README.md

 ### Hi there 👋

 I'm Radhika, software engineer, graphic designer and a competitive MOBA gamer.
 I have 5 years of experience in software, AR and game development.
-I am also pursuing my Korean langauge certification, recently cleared TOPIK II level 4 - high intermediate and now moving to advanced level.
+Alongside, I'm pursuing my Korean langauge certification, recently cleared TOPIK II level 4 - high intermediate and now moving to advanced level.

 Open for job opportunities, discussions and conversations.
 Currently based in Ireland, open to relocation with in Ireland with no sponsorship requirement.
 ### 💻 I’m currently working on